Philipp-M/nixos-config/xmonad/README.md

 ## Key bindings

+The <kbd>mod</kbd> key is currently mapped to <kbd>Super</kbd>

 The following keybindings are still the default bindings, with subject to change

-The <kbd>mod</kbd> key is currently the default <kbd>alt</kbd>

 ### Action key bindings